msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### Confirm Button

-The `Confirm` button is the button to update the status of a shipment.
+The `Confirm` button updates the status of a shipment.
 The status which you can confirm depends on the current status of the shipment and follows the sequence shown below.

-When managing an Outbound Shipment, you can only confirm the Allocation, the Picking and the Shipment.
+When managing an Outbound Shipment, you can only confirm the Allocation, Picked and Shipped statuses.

 | Confirm...            | Current Status | Next Status |
 | :-------------------- | :------------- | :---------- |